Ephigenia/mite-cli/README.md

     mite new "created some new nice code" myProject1 programming 35

 The duration values can be the number of minutes or a duration string.
 When you add a plus sign at the end "+", f.e.
-"3:12+" the time entry is created and emidiently started.
+"3:12+" the time entry is created and eminently started.

     mite new "researching colors for project" myProject1 programming 0:05+

 #### Advanced Usage

-Create a time entrie’s note from the last git commit message:
+Create a time entries note from the last git commit message:

     git log -1 --pretty=%B | xargs echo -n | mite new projectx communication 30